Kurraba Point: Transport

 Public transport is well used by residents; the 2016 census found that 33.9% of employed people travelled to work on public transport, which compares favourably to the national average of 11.5%.
 Conversely, 41.0% travelled to work by car (either as driver or as passenger), which is significantly below the national average of 68.4%.

 Kurraba Point ferry wharf is located at Kurraba Point for Neutral Bay ferry services.

-The 225 route bus service from Neutral Bay Wharf to Cremorne Wharf via Neutral Bay Junction runs along Wycombe Road, on the boundary of Kurraba Point.
+Keolis Downer Northern Beaches bus 225 route from Neutral Bay Wharf to Cremorne wharf via Neutral Bay Junction runs along Wycombe Road, on the boundary of Kurraba Point.

 The major road which runs the length of Kurraba Point is Kurraba Road, formerly called Thrupps Point Road.